This new four minute ScienceCasts video examines how researchers are beginning to measure exoplanets with extraordinary precision.

 First, Kepler discovered the planet.
 As seen from Earth, Kepler 93 b passes directly in front of its parent star, causing the starlight to dim during the transit.
 That dimming, which occurs once per orbit, is what allowed Kepler mission scientists to find the planet in the first place.

 Next, both Spitzer and Kepler recorded multiple transits at visible and infrared wavelengths.
-Data from the observatories agreed: Kepler 93 b was really a planet and not some artefact of stellar variability.
+Data from the observatories agreed: Kepler 93 b was really a planet and not some artifact of stellar variability.
 Ballard then knew that by looking carefully at the light curve she could calculate the size of the planet relative to the star.

 At that point, the only missing piece was the diameter of the star itself.